-The Healthcare MBA students are healthcare executives, managers, and leaders who represent many of the region's major healthcare systems including Legacy, Providence, Kaiser, OHSU, PeaceHealth, St. Charles Medical Center and Salem Health.
+The Healthcare MBA students are healthcare executives, managers, and leaders who represent many of the region's major healthcare systems including Legacy, Providence, Kaiser, OHSU, PeaceHealth, St. Charles Medical Center, and Salem Health.
 Students join us from small- and mid-size healthcare organizations, as well as peripheral healthcare industries such as biotechnology, healthcare insurance, and pharmaceuticals.
 The Healthcare MBA also draws students transferring into healthcare from other industries and backgrounds.

-From Our Student
+From Our Students

 Dr. Robert B. McLafferty

-“I have been in the field just over 30 years, and one would think that we would have made leaps and bounds given all the new technology and adherence to structure.
+“I have been in the field for just over 30 years, and one would think that we would have made leaps and bounds given all the new technology and adherence to structure.
 Yet, from my cursory view, not much has changed in medicine since I was a medical student when it comes to embarking on a project – at least from the standpoint of a surgeon and now as Chief of Surgery.
 We are training to make people better.
 There are no leadership classes.
 There are no innovation classes.
 There are no project management classes.
 The Healthcare MBA has opened my eyes to many sciences on the business side that are paramount to providing better and safer care to patients.
 I will be using these skills to guide those under me in a more skillful way.”